merope82/Fomalhaut/README.md

 ## 23/25 color image

-This is a color image, produced using the 23.0 and 25.5 micron observations
+This is a color image, produced using the 23.0 and 25.5 micron observations.

 ![A color image produced using the 23 and 25.5 micron dataset](04_Color_labels.png)

 ## Enhanced images

 Courtesy of Adam Block, we also have ehnanced images that showcase how the system would likely look with higher SNR observations.
-The first image combines available HST, JWST/MIRI, and ALMA observations
+The first image combines available HST, JWST/MIRI, and ALMA observations.

 ![Color HST + ALMA + MIRI image](09_HST+ALMA+MIRI.jpeg)